What would typically qualify as hospital/major medical expenses?

 What if the procedure can be done in the doctor's rooms?

-No authorisation is required for minor (non-booked) in-rooms procedures, but please contact the Society’s claims department if you require clarification.
+No pre-authorisation is required for minor (non-booked) in-rooms procedures, but please contact the Society’s claims department if you require clarification regarding such.

 How do benefits for day procedures work?